AviatrixSystems/Docs/HowTos/transit_gateway_peering.rst

 Peering over Private Network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This advanced option only applies to when the two Multi-cloud Transit Gateways is each launched in Insane Mode and each is in a different cloud type.
+This advanced option only appears and applies to when the two Multi-cloud Transit Gateways is each launched in Insane Mode and each is in a different cloud type.
 For example, one Multi-cloud Transit Gateway in AWS and the other in Azure.

 Peering over Private Network function is an optional field.
 When this checkbox is checked, users are able to build Aviatrix Transit Gateway peering over multi-cloud where there is private network connectivity.